fametrano/fametrano.github.io/_pages/bbt.md

 please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
-a prifile picture would be appreciated, but is not mandatory.
+a profile picture would be appreciated, but is not mandatory.
 Details about the course will be posted in the Slack channel.

 Anyone else, please consider <https://dgi.io/workshop>: